+Type Definition

-ТҮРЕ DEFINITION U. S Treasury Obligation Direct obligations of the United States Treasury whose payment is guaranteed by the United States.
-[ORS Section 294.035(3)(a)] GSE- Agency Obligations US Government Agencies, Government Sponsored Enterprises (GSEs), Corporations or Instrumentalities of the US Government - Federal Instrumentality Securities include, but are not limited to Federal National Mortgage Association (FNMA), the Federal Home Loan Mortgage Corporation (FHLMC), Federal Home Loan Banks (FHLB), and the Federal Farm Credit Bureau (FFCB).
-[ORS Section 294.035(3)(a)] TLGP Debt Obligations Senior unsecured debt obligations guaranteed by the Federal Deposit Insurance Corporation under the Temporary Liquidity Guarantee Program (TLGP) Commercial Paper Commercial Paper that is rated A1/P1 and has long term bonds which have a minimum rating of AA- by Standard and Poor's and Aa3 by Moody's Corporate Indebtedness Corporate Indebtedness that has a minimum long term debt rating of AA- rated by Standard and Poor's and a Aa3 rating by Moody's and must be rated on the settlement date P-1 or Aa or better by Moody's Investors Service or A-1 or AA or better by Standard & Poor's Corporation.
-[ORS Section 294.035(3)(i)]
+U. S Treasury Obligation

+Direct obligations of the United States Treasury whose payment is guaranteed by the United States.
+[ORS Section 294.035(3)(a)]

+GSE- Agency Obligations

+US Government Agencies, Government Sponsored Enterprises (GSEs), Corporations or Instrumentalities of the US Government - Federal Instrumentality Securities include, but are not limited to Federal National Mortgage Association (FNMA), the Federal Home Loan Mortgage Corporation (FHLMC), Federal Home Loan Banks (FHLB), and the Federal Farm Credit Bureau (FFCB).
+[ORS Section 294.035(3)(a)]

+Commercial Paper

+Commercial Paper\ that is rated A1/P1 and has long term bonds which have a minimum rating of AA- by Standard and Poor's and Aa3 by Moody's.

-ТУРЕ DEFINITION Local Government Investment Pool State treasurer's local short-term investment fund up to the statutory limit per ORS Section 294.810 Certificates of Deposit/Bank Deposit/Savings Accounts Time deposit open accounts, certificates of deposit and savings accounts in insured institutions as defined in ORS Section 706.008, in credit unions as defined in ORS Section 723.006 or in federal credit unions, if the institution or credit union maintains a head office or a branch in this state.
-[ORS Section 294.035(3)(d)] State Obligations Lawfully issued debt obligations of the agencies and instrumentalities of the State of Oregon and its political subdivisions that have a long-term rating of A or an equivalent rating or better or are rated on the settlement date by S&P, Moody's or Fitch.
-[ORS Section 294.035(3)(b)] Lawfully issued debt obligations of the States of California, Idaho and Washington and political subdivisions of those states if the obligations have a long-term rating of AA or an equivalent rating or better or are rated on the settlement date by S&P, Moody's or Fitch.
-[ORS Section 294.035(3)(c)]
+Local Gov't Investment Pool

+State treasurer's local short-term investment fund up to the statutory limit per ORS Section 294.810

+Certificates of Deposit/Bank Deposit/Savings Accounts Time deposit open accounts, certificates of deposit and savings accounts in insured institutions as defined in ORS Section 706.008, in credit unions as defined in ORS Section 723.006 or in federal credit unions, if the institution or credit union maintains a head office or a branch in this state [ORS Section 294.035(3)(d)].

-As determined on any date that the security is held within the portfolio.
-If the credit rating of a security is subsequently downgraded below the minimum rating level for a new investment of that security, the Investment Officer shall evaluate the downgrade on a case-by-case basis in order to determine if the security should be held or sold.
-The Investment Officer will apply the general objectives of safety, liquidity, yield and legality to make the determination.
+State Obligations

+Lawfully issued debt obligations of the agencies and instrumentalities of the State of Oregon and its political subdivisions that have a long-term rating of A or an equivalent rating or better or are rated on the settlement date by S&P, Moody's or Fitch.
+[ORS Section 294.035(3)(b)].

+Lawfully issued debt obligations of the States of California, Idaho and Washington and political subdivisions of those states if the obligations have a long-term rating of AA or an equivalent rating or better or are rated on the settlement date by S&P, Moody's or Fitch [ORS Section 294.035(3)(c)].